 Old American songs bring history to life when we use them as stepping-stones: their lyrics, melodies, and sentiments help us to imagine the era when they were first popular.
-All the songs in my programs were well-known in America between 1840 and 1880.
+The core repertoire in my programs are songs that were well-known in America between 1840 and 1880.

 •The failed gold miner who wrote "Jingle Bells"